google tag manager basics

 Explain These “Events” A Bit More

 An “event” could be something like scroll depth tracking, or video plays, or page timer tracking, or link click tracking.
-[Note: the prior links all show video walkthroughs of setting up each of these types of events with Google Tag Manager and Google Analytics.]
-In this case, the event we’re going to be tracking is a specific click from a specific page (the Root and Branch homepage) to a specific destination (the Root and Branch YouTube channel).
+In this case, the event we’re going to be tracking is a specific click from a specific page (the Root and Branch homepage) to a specific destination (this Medium article on the surprising data of US sports betting).

 What is a Trigger in Google Tag Manager?